Igor Khalevinsky - Chairman

 Miloljub has published „Intellectual Capital“ book and coauthored together with Dobrila Tosic and Daniel Milenkovic„Elements of Differential and Integral Calculus“, co-edited together with Milovan Vitezovic and Miodrag Mateljevic the „People of Intellectual Virtue: 170 years of the Serbian Academy of Science and Arts“ monography, and has published scores of expert works in mathematics and intellectual capital.
 Married with two daughters, Tijana and Milena.

-Ranko VUJACIC, born in 1951 in Belgrade, is a UN and development projects expert.
+Ranko VUJACIC, born in 1951 in Belgrade, is a UN and development projects expert is currently Montenegrin AMbassador to Germany.
 He has spent three decades working in the United Nations International Development Organization where he started in 1981 as Chief of UNIDO Division of Administration, General Services, Buildings Management Section, Electrical Engineering and Buildings Operation Unit all the way to Director of UNIDO, Program Support and General Management Division, Operational Services Branch.
 Ranko is a chairman or member of numerous high-level committees within UNIDO, other international organizations and Austrian authorities.
 Ranko resides in Vienna.

 De La Salle College, Malta , the Technical University, Graz, Austrija, the Technical University, West Berlin, Germany, where he received his MS in electrical engineering, Diplomatic Academy, Vienna, Austria, Ecole Nationale d’Administration, Paris, France and Escuela Diplomatica, Madrid, Spain.
 Needless to say, Ranko is fluent English, French, Spanish, Russian and German.
 He was awarded a honorary PhD by the European University at the Technical University in Vienna.